SpencerJobe/TypesJS/README.md

 ```

 ## Base Types
 TypesJS add several functions to the global namespace.
 These functions act as type annotations for the base types in JavaScript.
-Below is a list of the base type annotations.
-They are used with the types.check and types.checkArgs functions.
+There are nine base type annotation functions and four advanced annotations.
+The base annotations are listed below.
+They are used with the `types.check` and `types.checkArgs` functions.
+The advanced annotations are described later on in this documentation under the "Advanced Types" section.
 You can also define your own custom types.
 See the Custom Types section below for more info.

 | Type | Description |
 |---|---|